NaniChkhenkeli/cs50-harvard-ml-ai/README.md

 normalize function normalizes probability distributions for each person so that they sum to 1. it ensures relative proprrtions of the prob remain the same after normalization.

+## ..\hw3\ ##
+enforce_node_consistency: removes words that dont match length requirements. filters each variable's domain to only keep words of correct length. revise&ac3:revise removes words from x's domain that have no matching words in y's domain at overlap. ac3() uses queue of arcs to enforce consistency across all variables. goes through constraints until no more revisions needed. backtracking search: choses next variable using MRV and degree heuristics. orders values by lleast constraining first. then recursively tries asiignments with inference.
+F.EX.
+2 letters horizontally, 2 vertically, overlap(1,1). -> remove all words not of length 2 from domains, ensure horizontal and vertical words agree at overlap, if "at" horizontal, vertical must start from T. contineus until valid solution found or all possibilities exhausted.